Painful intelligence: What AI can tell us about human suffering: Control as mere percept of functionality

 \subsection{Free will}

 Free will is a celebrated and highly controversial concept in Western philosophy---the idea that you decide your actions ``yourself'', that is, your actions are not merely a function of external circumstances, such as your past or other agents.
 Free will is very closely related to control and feeling of control: most of neuroscience uses the terms almost interchangeably.
-There are some nuances, though: talking about free will emphasizes your capacity to decide what you will try to do, while talking about control emphasizes your ability to actually do it, i.e.\ change the state of the world.
-A very clear difference is, moreover, that free will is almost always considered a conscious phenomenon, while control need not be, as we saw above.
-Even a completely unconscious robot would benefit from knowing which events are due to its own actions and which parts of the world it can control.
+There are some nuances, though: talking about free will emphasizes your capacity to decide what you will try to do (e.g.\ choosing a goal), while talking about control emphasizes your ability to actually do it (e.g.\ reaching the goal).
+A very clear difference is, moreover, that free will is almost always considered a conscious phenomenon, while perception of control need not be, as we saw above: Even a completely unconscious robot would benefit from knowing which events are due to its own actions and which parts of the world it can control.

 Philosophers have been debating about free will for hundreds of years.
 Democritus claimed already around 400 BCE that everything, including humans, consists of atoms, and follows strictly deterministic causal laws, thus excluding any free will.
 A bit earlier in India, the Buddha had debates against philosophers who held similar, strictly deterministic views.\footnote{Early Buddhist philosophy is actually often interpreted as deterministic, based on the Buddha's emphasis on causal chains (e.g.\ \SN{12.12}; see also page~\pageref{causality} below), but he also admitted the existence of ``an element or principle of initiating an action'' (\AN{6.38}), which sounds a bit like free will.
-See also \cite{federman2010kind}.}
+See \citet{federman2010kind} for details.}